‘Inuyashiki: The Last Hero’ Speculations For Episode 8: Shishigami’s Battles With Morality Yet Again

 Even though Shishigami is on his way to personal redemption, he will be haunted by his past.

-The authorities could also use Shion as a bargaining chip and if Shishigami goes ballistics, this could call for a head-to-head battle with Inuyashiki, who has been in the background for a couple of episodes now.
+The authorities could also use Shion as a bargaining chip and if Shishigami goes ballistic, this could call for a head-to-head battle with Inuyashiki, who has been in the background for a couple of episodes now.

 Shishigami’s change of heart was a hopeful thing to see, but the wind may never be in his favor.
 All of the killings will still hunt him down.

 The complexity of Shishigami’s character also gives the audiences something to debate about.
-Does he deserve a second chance or is he too much of a risk to be alive.
+Does he deserve a second chance or is he too much of a risk to be alive?

 With the next few episodes, the rise of Inuyashiki should be expected.
 Shishigami has been a ticking bomb for some time now and it will come down to the battle of ultimate righteousness and heroics.